clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/Telemetry-Enable-Disable.rst

 .. _telemetry-enable-disable:

-Enable and Disable Telemetry in Clear Linux
+Enable and disable telemetry in Clear Linux
 ###########################################

 |CLOSIA| includes a telemetry solution as part of the OS that records events